-The menu has a selection of home made pizzas, typical Spanish food such as gazpacho, paella… etc and also more traditional meat and fish dishes.
+The menu has a selection of dishes, typical Spanish food such as gazpacho, paella, etc and also more traditional meat and fish dishes.
 There is a fixed prices menu del dia from Monday - Saturday at midday.

 There are live flamenco shows every evening after 20.30.
 It is a good idea to reserve a table so that you can watch the dancing while you eat.
 The performances are in the interior dining room in the winter and outside in the summer.

 The restaurant is near the Plaza Aliatar and just next to the San Salvador Church.

 Please click here to add your comments about this restaurant.

 This restaurant has been reviewed by 8 people.
 The figures on the right are the average score out of 10 based on all reviews.
 There are 6 reviews in English and 2 in Spanish.
 Click here to see the reviews in Spanish.

 Last Visit: August 2014

 |The food is good.
 This is a good place to come with children and adolescents because they always like Pizza.
 The pizzas were very tasty and they have thin bases like in Italy.
 I haven't seen a Flamenco performance here yet and I would like to know if it is any good or not.||

 |The food was very nice and was full of Andalusian flavours.
 We enjoyed the flamenco performance there were two dancers (one played percussion as well), a singer and a guitarist all of whom gave it their all and treated us to a cultural delight.
 I could not get over how fast those feet moved!||

 |Comments of Jason and Debbie from Darwin, Australia|